 In long-term care, some facilities may contract or employ therapists on a part-time basis, ranging from a specified number of hours weekly or monthly, depending upon the size of the facility.
 These same facilities may employ rehab assistants on a full-time basis.
 In this type of situation, the therapist assistant may be responsible for initiating a referral to a therapist for a seating and mobility assessment when it is noted that a client requires a mobility device so that the therapist is aware of this upon the next visit.
 Likewise, the therapist assistant may be the point of contact for family members and other staff regarding mobility devices between the scheduled visits of the therapist and may notify the therapist when an assessment or intervention is needed.

 Whether in acute care, long-term care, inpatient rehabilitation or seating clinic, rehabilitation assistants provide much assistance for seating and mobility assessments.
 In seating clinics, an OTA/PTA prepares the clinic prior to each appointment and cleans it between appointments.
-In addition, the therapist assistant may assist with custom shape captures at a seating clinic.
+In addition, the therapist assistant may assist with modular shape captures at a seating clinic.
 In long-term care, the therapist assistant may be able to provide the therapist with relevant background information regarding the client, such as usual method of propulsion, transfers, and postural history.
 In settings where the therapist visits the facility weekly or monthly, having the rehab assistant involved in the assessment allows the assistant to be part of the process and to be informed of the requirements as the assistant tends to be the liaison between the client/family, vendor and therapist.

 In all settings, a rehabilitation assistant may assist when a second person is required.
 For example, an OTA/PTA may assist with transfers or the use of a mechanical or ceiling lift; may help to support an individual with poor sitting balance or unpredictable tone during the assessment; and may take required photos.
 For individuals who are on isolation or infection precautions, the rehab assistant can act as the "clean" person during the assessment, being the scribe and note-taker for the therapist.